MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ## 4. Start the SDK
 To use App Center, opt in to the module(s) that you want to use.
 By default, no modules are started and you must call each one when starting the SDK.

 The instructions below are slightly different depending on what lifecycle you're using.
 Starting from Xcode 12 you can select one of two lifecycles: "Swift UI App" (selected by default in Xcode 12) and "UI Kit AppDelegate".
-If you're using Xcode 11 or lower, then you're using UI Kit AppDelegate lifecycle.
 If you're developing for an extension, refer to the [Extension getting started page](./ios-extensions.md).

 ### 4.1 Add the import statements